Xenoveritas/js-timer/README.md

 * `hours` - number of hours in the interval
 * `minutes` - number of minutes in the interval
 * `seconds` - number of seconds in the interval
+* `millis` - number of milliseconds in the interval